Skip to content

 • receive pay whilst on annual leave;

-• build up their annual leave whilst taking other forms of leave such as any parental leave;
+• build up their annual leave whilst taking other forms of leave such as any maternity leave; and

-• receive payment in lieu of any accrued but unused holiday on termination of employment.
+• receive payment in lieu of any accrued but unused holiday upon termination of employment.

 Continue reading this article below the form